- Home

-- 2Rinse quickly with water if sticky or sugary residue remains
+- 2Rinse quickly if sticky or sugary residue remains

-- 6Keep bottles dry - wet bottles can develop mold in recycling facilities
+- 6Keep bottles dry to limit mold in storage and transport

 - Curbside recycling